lx324310/mkg-minsoc/README.md

 # mkg-minsoc
 mkg-minsoc is a soc design learning tutorial for Hardware engineer or student.
-Firstlys we all kown,A soc for users is :
+Firstlys as we all kown,A soc for users is :

   1、can run codes and have simple periperat

   2、have debug interface for users to debug codes or download codes

-  3、codes can auto start
+  3、self-staring

 In this tutorial I will build and introduce three architecture of soc based on openriscv2 from simple to complex which can compile these three function